ccyphers/kiss_arch/README.md

 even complex and high load applications I'd like to review some practices you can use, that will take less time to implement and get the team up to speed on.
 However, there's nothing outlined below that can't easily be re-used and repurposed for things such as kubernetes.

-For the simplicity sakes, a push to production model is going to be utilized as all it requires is ssh access and traditional shell tools.
+For simplicity sakes, a push to production model is going to be utilized as all it requires is ssh access and traditional shell tools.
 This yields in easy setup without a ton of additional requirements you would have with things such as puppet or chef.
 Feel free to use alternative tools, as they have great value, but you must get started somewhere and by using alternative models you can migrate components over time if desired.
 At the same time, the push model can be easily scaled to a magnitude of docker host systems with ease and configuration management and